What to Wear to a Winery: Wine Country Style Guide 2026

 Tops and Bottoms

-Dark denim works beautifully in wine country—just ensure the wash is clean and the fit is polished.
+Dark denim works beautifully in wine country settings—just ensure the wash is clean and the fit is polished.
 Pair with a crisp white button-down or a flowing bohemian blouse for that perfect wine country vibe.
+For cooler months, consider a tailored jumpsuit in a neutral tone that transitions seamlessly from vineyard to tasting room.

 Men's Winery Attire: Sophisticated Yet Relaxed

-According to GQ's style guide, the key is looking put-together without appearing overdressed.
+According to GQ's comprehensive style guide, the key is looking put-together without appearing overdressed.
 Skip the tie and blazer unless you're attending a formal wine dinner.
-Instead, opt for a lightweight sweater over a collared shirt, or a smart polo in warmer weather.
+Instead, opt for a lightweight sweater layered over a collared shirt, or a smart polo in warmer weather.

 Footwear: The Foundation of Wine Country Style